Supply Chain Strategy

 As a member of the RBA’s Responsible Mining Initiative (RMI), we support due diligence and reporting processes that increase supply chain transparency and validate the components of our products as “conflict-free”.
 Because we do not directly source minerals from smelters and are often several degrees removed from interactions with smelters and refiners, we rely on input from our upstream partners to accurately inform us of risks identified, mitigation activities, and potential concerns related to minerals sourcing.

 We encourage our suppliers to become members of the RMI and require that they complete the RMI’s Conflict Minerals Reporting Template each year.
-We expect both direct and indirect suppliers of 3TG materials to be in compliance with the OECD’s Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas.
+We expect both direct and indirect suppliers of 3TG materials to be in compliance with the OECD’s Due Diligence for Responsible Business Conduct.
 In order to strengthen our due diligence and risk mitigation activities, we also leverage third-party software to screen suppliers for risks related to human rights abuses, ethical violations, and other concerns.